MitchellTesla/jormungandr-romio/README.md

 # Mythology

 Jörmungandr refers to the Midgard Serpent in Norse mythology.
-(The World Serpent) It is a hint to Ouroboros, the Ancient Egyptian serpent, who eat its own tail, as well as the IOHK paper on proof of stake.
+(The World Serpent) It is a hint to Ouroboros, the Ancient Egyptian serpent, who ate it's own tail, as well as the IOHK paper on proof of stake (POS).
 [docs]: https://input-output-hk.github.io/jormungandr